 Weighed in the scales of God's judgment and found wanting.
 Belshazzar was vain, light and empty, with nothing of substance to balance that scale.
 He did not measure 12 inches to the foot not 16 ounces to the pound.
 He was weighed and found wanting, was measured and came up short.
+He may have been "king" but he was no man.

-5:28 PERES: Thy kingdom is divided, and given to the Medes and Persians.
+5:28 PERES; Thy kingdom is divided, and given to the Medes and Persians.